Computer history - 1999

 The Intel Pentium III 533B and 600B MHz was released on September 27, 1999.

-NVIDIA fully made their presence known in the video card market with the release of the GeForce 256 GPU (graphics processing unit) on October 11, 1999.
-It was considered as the first GPU worldwide and provided full support for DirectX 7.
-It also featured 32 MB of DDR memory.
+NVIDIA released the GeForce 256 GPU (graphics processing unit) on October 11, 1999.
+It was considered the first GPU worldwide and fully supported DirectX 7.
+It also featured 32 MB of DDR (double data rate) memory.

-The Intel Pentium III Coppermine series was first introduced on October 25, 1999.
+The Intel Pentium III Coppermine series was introduced on October 25, 1999.

 Grand Theft Auto 2 was released in October 1999 by DMA Design.

-Unreal Tournament, also called UT99, was released on November 30, 1999, for the PC, featuring deathmatch, capture the flag, last man standing gameplay modes.
-It was given high praises for its great graphics, gameplay, and multiplayer gaming features.
+Unreal Tournament, also called UT99, was released on November 30, 1999, for the PC (personal computer), featuring deathmatch, capture the flag, and last man standing gameplay modes.
+It was praised for its great graphics, gameplay, and multiplayer gaming features.

 The CVE (Common Vulnerabilities and Exposures) was introduced in 1999.